Pool Pumps and Heaters

 As cloud cover comes over the panels or day turns to night, the system will automatically draw power from the grid or other sources as needed to maintain full power.
 In areas of high power cost where only periodic night time operation is required, the system can be run in a timer mode to further reduce operating costs.

 Evaporation ponds are used in a variety of industries including oil & gas, mining and salt farming.
 Whether the objective is to evaporate waste water or harvest salt, the approach is the same.
 Applying energy to atomize water or otherwise accelerate the passive rate of evaporation needs to be done cost effectively.
-Many installations today rely on diesel powered pumps or generators which are only marginally profitable when compared to a Solar or Solar-Grid Hybrid System.
-Other locations currently rely on natural, passive evaporation rates because diesel systems do not provide a positive return on investment.
-Some locations also have to contend with the challenges associated with freezing temperatures during the winter months.
+Many installations today rely on diesel powered pumps or generators which are only marginally profitable when compared to a power blending system.

-SunTech Drive has developed sophisticated evaporation pond solutions incorporating surface based elements such as misting nozzles and liner drip lines during warm temperatures and automatically switching to subsurface elements such as compressed air diffusers when temperatures drop.
+SunTech Drive has developed sophisticated evaporation pond solutions incorporating surface based elements such as misting nozzles and liner drip lines during the winter months the system switches to subsurface elements such as compressed air diffusers.
 All of these mechanical elements are driven by common solar PV assets to optimize ROI.
-The system is comprised of multiple autonomous zones each driven by small pumps and compressors taking advantage of the variable drive and boost capability of the PicoCell.
+The system is comprised of multiple autonomous zones each driven by small pumps and compressors taking advantage of the variable drive and voltage boost capability of the PicoCell.
 Integral communications and sensor inputs allow for the incorporation of sophisticated sensor networks measuring wind speed and direction, air and water temperature, humidity, etc. Enhanced evaporation rates up to 6x the passive rate can be achieved with little variable operating expense.
 ROIs can be less than 1 year.